 The Board of Equalization does not have any authority to rule on the penalty imposed by the county Assessor on personal property taxes when the taxpayer has failed to timely file their personal property listing.

 The Grays Harbor County Board of Equalization consists of three members representing each district within the county, and the clerk of the board.
-All are appointed by the County Commissioners.
+The board members consist of the County Commissioners.

 The Board includes:

 Commissioner Wes Cormier Commissioner Randy Ross Commissioner Vickie Raines